 25. Area of the District.
 In parcelling out a country into counties or districts, the object of a good ruler is to give to each district-officer an equally onerous charge.
 Yet it is evident that the districts vary much in size and population in the different provinces.
-The average size and population of the British districts, after excluding the four cities described in the last chapter, is 3,875 square miles and 880,965 But in Madras these figures are largely expersons. ceeded, and 1,466,000 persons and 5,882 square miles form the average district.
+The average size and population of the British districts, after excluding the four cities described in the last chapter, is 3,875 square miles and 880,265 persons.
+But in Madras these figures are largely exceeded, and 1,466,000 persons and 5,882 square miles form the average district.
 In Bombay outside Sindh the average area is 4,292 square miles, and in Sindh it is 9,558 square miles.
-The North-Western Provinces have the smallest average of area.
-2194 square miles. but an average population to the district of nearly one million souls.
-In Bengal the population of the districts averages one-and-a-half millions.
-How are these differences explained ?
-Much depends upon the two conditions just noticed, area and population.
-The district must be under one head, who is responsible for its government, and a single officer cannot cover more than a certain area of inspection and control.
+The North-Western Provinces have the smallest average of area, 2,194 square miles, but an average population to the district of nearly one million souls.
+In Bengal the population of the districts averages one-and-a-half millions. these differences explained?
+Much depends upon the two conditions just noticed, area and population. district must be under one head, who is responsible for its government, and a single officer cannot cover more than a certain area of inspection and control.
 Again, in a smaller area he cannot do his duty by too vast a population.
-Much also depends upon the character of the people, their neighbours, and the land-tenure.
-If the people are turbulent, or if their neighbours are misgoverned or are savage tribes, the district officer's attention is distracted by disorderly classes, or by the affairs of his neighbours.
+Much also depends apon the character of the people, their neighbours, and the land-tenure.
+If the people are turbulent, or if their neighbours are badly governed or savage tribes, the district officer's attention is distracted by disorderly classes, or by the affairs of his neighbours.
 His police arrangements involve more care and time.
 So too, the extent of his revenue duties depends largely upon the number of his rent-paying landlords.
 The Benares division of the North-Western Provinces is larger in area and population than the Agra division.
-But the former has five districts with 20 tahsils, while for Agra six districts and 31 tahsils are The land-revenue of Benares is less than needed.
-48 lakhs, while that of Agra exceeds 80 lakhs, and in the former much is paid directly into the treasury by large landlords, whereas in Agra the small cultivators are more numerous.
+But the former has five districts with 29 subdivisions, while for Agra six districts and 48 subdivisions are needed.
+The land-revenue of Benares is less than 50 lakhs, while that of Agra exceeds 80 lakhs, and in the former much is paid directly into the treasury by large landlords, whereas in Agra the small cultivators are more mimerous.
 Consequently, the districts in Agra require larger establishments.
 The differences in size and population of the districts of British India are to be accounted for by these distinctions.
 As far as possible, the charge of each district represents an equal responsibility.